Playtime for parents

 The music groups we joined had been established for years before we started attending them in 2005, and they’re all still going strong now, in 2019.

 In looking for a music group, your first port of call could be the free-of-charge singing sessions at your local library, held once a week at different times depending on your baby’s/child’s age.
 They’ll be called something like Rhyme Time or Wiggle and Jiggle.
+Here’s the link to the Surrey Library website, but sessions are held in public libraries all over the UK.
 A librarian or volunteer leads the action songs and you’ll get a warm welcome.
 Most parents need these sessions to jog their memory so that they can sing with their child at home.
 Not many people can remember songs from their early childhood, unless they have other small relatives or (like me) they’ve worked in Early Years education.

 Specialized music groups